 This biography is a story of Pritam Singh’s struggle with the Legion in 1993, but it is also much more than that.
 This book chronicles the struggles and accomplishments of an immigrant Sikh-Canadian, and the lifelong service he has given to his community.
 Pritam Singh is a true role model and his story needs to be shared.

-Undertaken by the CICS through the auspices of the Khalsa Diwan Society, Abbotsford, this is the Indo-Canadian 100 Year Pioneer Project.
-Over the past five plus years, researchers, faculty and staff at the CICS have interviewed, transcribed and narrated the stories of those first Indo-Canadian pioneers who contributed to the building of our communities from 1904 onwards.
-These narratives allow for the perseverance and vision of these pioneers to be etched in time.
-Please click on the link below to view this extensive database, for narratives on the pioneers, and to view their images.
+Undertaken by the CICS through the auspices of the Khalsa Diwan Society, Abbotsford, this is the Indo-Canadian 100 Year Punjabi Community Stories Project.
+Over the past five plus years, researchers, faculty and staff at the CICS have interviewed, transcribed and narrated the stories of those first Indo-Canadian settlers who contributed to the building of our communities from 1904 onwards.
+These narratives allow for the perseverance and vision of these people to be etched in time.
+Please click on the link below to view this extensive database, for narratives on the people, and to view their images.